 Networking devices detect a collision has occurred when the amplitude of the signal on the networking media increases.
 When a collision occurs, each node that is transmitting will continue to transmit for a short time to ensure that all devices see the collision.
 Once all the devices have detected the collision a backoff algorithm is invoked and transmission is stopped.
 The nodes stop transmitting for a random period of time, which is different for each device.
 When the delay period expires, all devices on the network can attempt to gain access to the networking media.
 When data transmission resumes on the network, the devices that were involved in the collision do not have priority to transmit data.

+Ethernet timing The basic rules and specifications for proper operation of Ethernet are not particularly complicated, though some of the faster physical layer implementations are becoming so.
+Despite the basic simplicity, when a problem occurs in Ethernet it is often quite difficult to isolate the source.
+Because of the common bus architecture of Ethernet, also described as a distributed single point of failure, the scope of the problem usually encompasses all devices within the domain.
+In situations where repeaters are used, this can include devices up to four segments away.
 Any station on an Ethernet network wishing to transmit a message first “listens” to ensure that no other station is currently transmitting.
 If the cable is quiet, the station will begin transmitting immediately.
 The electrical signal takes time to travel down the cable (delay), and each subsequent repeater introduces a small amount of latency in forwarding the frame from one port to the next.
 Because of the delay and latency, it is possible for more than one station to begin transmitting at or near the same time.
 This results in a collision.
+If the attached station is operating in full duplex then the station may send and receive simultaneously and collisions should not occur.
+Full-duplex operation also changes the timing considerations and eliminates the concept of slot time.
+Full-duplex operation allows for larger network architecture designs since the timing restriction for collision detection is removed.
+In half duplex, assuming that a collision does not occur, the sending station will transmit 64 bits of timing synchronization information that is known as the preamble.
+The sending station will then transmit the following information:

 The minimum spacing between two non-colliding frames is also called the interframe spacing.
 This is measured from the last bit of the FCS field of the first frame to the first bit of the preamble of the second frame.